 Box Stalls or Loose Boxes

-According to the Canadian Agri-Food Research Council, Recommended Code of Practice for The Care and Handling of Farm Animals, a loose box should be 10'X10' (3mX3m) to 12'X12' (3.6mX3.6m) for an average size riding horse.
+According to the Canadian National Farm Animal Care Council, Recommended Code of Practice for The Care and Handling of Equines, a loose box should be 10'X10' (3mX3m) to 12'X12' (3.6mX3.6m) for an average size riding horse.
 These are minimum recommendations.
 If you have the resources to build larger stalls, you can, of course, build them larger.
 Larger horses will appreciate the extra room to move around, so if you have a draft or draft cross, adding extra space will help them move freely, and lie down without feeling cramped.

 Although the recommended size for a foaling stall is the same as a regular stall, many people like more generous sized boxes for mares and foals.
 The easiest way to provide roomy accommodations for mares and foals is to take the partitions out between two regular stalls.
 So you don't have to build a stall specifically to be a foaling stall.
 Even if you don't plan to have a foal, it is handy to design at least one stall with this in mind.